-Though now separately incorporated as an independent, 501(c)(3), not-for-profit agency, Gracewood still follows the Family Care model perfected in Round Rock.
-Single mothers can live on a short-term basis with their children in a group residence where residential case managers and other staff support a plan of service tailored to fit their individual needs.
-The program also provides nonresidential services by connecting families with beneficial community resources.
+At Gracewood, single mothers can live on a short-term basis with their children in a group residence where full-time, in-residence Family Life Coordinators support a plan of service tailored to fit their individual needs.
+The program also provides nonresidential services by connecting families with community resources.
 Program benefits include: a safe haven in a time of crisis; the family can remain intact during crisis resolution; basic needs of shelter, food, and clothing; personalized case management; life skills modeled by staff in residence; individual, group, and family counseling; connection with community resources; education and training assistance; referral to employment resources; housing assistance; money management program; transportation assistance; recreational opportunities; an aftercare program.
 Patti's Place boutique opened in 2013 and provides clothing and other resources for mother's and children in residence and Aftercare families.